Providing prognostic information in patients with newly diagnosed B-cell chronic lymphocytic leukemia

 This test is not intended for use in providing prognostic information for patient with other B-cell neoplasms or hematopoietic tumors.

 During early B-cell development, IGH genes are assembled from multiple polymorphic gene segments that undergo rearrangements and selection, generating variable diversity joining (VDJ) combinations that are unique in both length and sequence for each B cell.
-In addition, new acquired (somatic) point variations are introduced into the variable (V) regions of mature B cells during the germinal center reaction in lymph nodes, and this process is called somatic hypermutation (SHM).
-Since chronic lymphocytic leukemia (CLL) originates from the malignant transformation of single lymphoid cells, each daughter cell shares 1 or (sometimes) more unique "clonal" antigen receptor gene rearrangements, which are cell and, therefore, tumor specific (ie, a tumor cell "fingerprint").
+In addition, newly acquired (somatic) point variations are introduced into the variable (V) regions of mature B cells during the germinal center reaction in lymph nodes in a process called somatic hypermutation (SHM).
+Since chronic lymphocytic leukemia (CLL) originates from the malignant transformation of single lymphoid cells, each daughter cell shares one or, sometimes, more unique "clonal" antigen receptor gene rearrangements, which are cell and tumor specific (ie, a tumor cell "fingerprint").
 Clonal IGHV gene hypermutation status provides important prognostic information for patients with CLL and small lymphocytic lymphoma (SLL).
 The presence of IGH SHM is defined as greater than 2% difference from the germline VH gene sequence identity (mutated), whereas less than or equal to 2% difference is considered no SHM (unmutated).
 The status of SHM has clear influence on the median survival of CLL patients.
 Hypermutation of the IGH variable region is strongly predictive of a good prognosis, while lack of variants predicts a poorer prognosis.

 An interpretive report will be provided.